Ultra High Energy Cosmic Rays: The disappointing model: Acknowledgments

-This work was presented at JEM-EUSO meeting on July 19-20 and we are grateful to Alan Watson for encouraging us to write a paper and for valuable advices.
-We are very thankful to all participants of the SOCoR Workshop in Trondheim on June 15-18, where the new Auger and HiRes data were presented and discussed, and a real brain attack on the problem was undertaken.
-We are grateful to Michael Kachelriess, the main organizer of this remarkable workshop.
-This work was supported in part by contract ASI-INAF 1/088/06/0 for theoretical studies in High Energy Astrophysics.
+This work was presented at JEM-EUSO meeting on July 19-20 2009 and we are grateful to Alan Watson for encouraging us to write a paper and for valuable advices.
+We are very thankful to all participants of the SOCoR Workshop in Trondheim on June 15-18 2009, where the new Auger and HiRes data were presented and discussed, and a real brain attack on the problem was undertaken.
+We are grateful to Michael Kachelrie\ss, the main organizer of this remarkable workshop.
+We are also grateful to anonymous Referee for useful remarks.
+The work of A.Gazizov was supported in part by contract with Gran Sasso Center for Astroparticle Physics (CFA) funded by European Union and Regione Abruzzo under the contract P.O.
+FSE Abruzzo 2007-2013, Ob.\ CRO.